wadmp/wadmp.github.io/src/gen3/docs/adding devices/install-client-app/README.md

 ![APP-3](../../images/RouterAPP/APP-3.png)

-- This will direct you to the **download link** on our website: [WebAccess/DMP Client 3.x.x](https://icr.advantech.com/products/software/user-modules#webaccessdmp-client-3xx) <!--  need to check the link after I finish splitting all the sections to edit the internal links. -->
+- This will direct you to the **download link** on our website: [WebAccess/DMP Client 3.x.x](https://icr.advantech.com/products/software/user-modules#webaccessdmp-client-3xx)

 - **Note:** An Application Note is available for reference and settings of the client Router App if needed.